Demand Drafts vs Cheques: When to Use Which Payment Instrument

 When To Use A Cheque

 Cheques are still a useful payment instrument in 2026, especially for certain types of transactions where you might need a paper trail or prefer a non-immediate payment.
 They offer flexibility and a personal touch that digital payments sometimes lack.
-You’ll find them convenient for specific situations.
+You will find them convenient for specific situations.

-Consider using a cheque when you need to pay someone you trust or when the payment doesn’t require immediate clearance.
+Consider using a cheque when you need to pay someone you trust or when the payment does not require immediate clearance.
 This allows for a record and a slight delay in the transaction.
+For example, Suresh, a medical professional, often uses cheques for his monthly rent payments.

 Many local service providers, such as utility companies or small businesses, still accept cheques for bill payments.
 This can be convenient if you manage your finances offline or prefer not to use digital payment methods for every transaction.
-It’s a reliable option for recurring local expenses.
+It is a reliable option for recurring local expenses.

 For routine payments like rent to your landlord, school fees, or contributions to a local community group, cheques are often perfectly acceptable.
 They provide a clear record of payment for both you and the recipient, which can be helpful for budgeting and accounting.
 You can easily track these payments through your bank statements.

-If you’re sending money to a friend or family member who lives nearby, a cheque can be a simple solution.
+If you are sending money to a friend or family member who lives nearby, a cheque can be a simple solution.
 It avoids the need for cash handling and provides a secure way to transfer funds directly into their bank account.
 Just ensure they can easily deposit it.

 Pro Tip: When to Consider Alternatives